Consumer Medicine Information

 Tell your doctor if you are breastfeeding or plan to breastfeed.

-The active ingredient in Trileptal passes into breast milk and may possibly affect your baby.
+The active ingredient in Trileptal passes into breast milk and may possibly affect

 You should not take Trileptal during breast-feeding.